desiredpersona/blog-old/_posts/2016-05-22-adsbridge-automatic-postback.md

     - postback URL
 ---

-To setup your AdsBridge postback URL login to the [AdsBridge tracking platform](http://www.adsbridge.com/){:target="_blank"} and select ‘Affiliate Networks/Create affiliate network’.
+To setup your AdsBridge postback URL login to the [AdsBridge tracking platform](http://www.adsbridge.com/){: rel="nofollow"} and select ‘Affiliate Networks/Create affiliate network’.

 Choose your ‘Affiliate Networks Template’ which is provided by AdsBridge or manually enter your own network configuration.